openstack/python-vitrageclient/doc/source/contributor/cli.rst

                           User's password

   Commands:
-    alarm count    Show a count of all alarms alarm list     List alarms on entity
+    alarm count     Show a count of all alarms alarm list      List all alarms
     alarm show      Show an alarm
     complete        print bash completion command (cliff)
-    event post     Show the event of the system healthcheck    Check api health status
+    event post      Post an event to Vitrage healthcheck     Check api health status
-    help           print detailed help for another command (cliff) rca show       Show an RCA
-    resource list  List resources
+    help            print detailed help for another command (cliff) rca show        Show the Root Cause Analysis for a certain alarm resource list   List resources
     resource show   Show a resource
+    template add    Add a template
+    template delete Delete a template
-    template list  Template list
+    template list   List all templates
-    template show  Template show
+    template show   Show a template
-    template validate
+    template validate Validate a template file
-    topology show  Show the topology of the system webhook add    Add a new webhook to DB webhook delete Delete a webhook
+    topology show   Show the topology of the system webhook add     Add a new webhook to the database webhook delete  Delete a webhook
-    webhook list   List all webhooks in DB webhook show   Show a webhook
+    webhook list    List all webhooks in the database webhook show    Show a webhook

 Bash Completion
 ---------------